-The compensation structure includes fixed and variable components.
-Fixed salaries are adjusted according to market salary levels, educational background, work experience, and market surveys.
-Variable compensation consists of year-end bonuses and employee profit-sharing, which are distributed based on the Company’s operational performance and individual achievements.
-Salary and promotion adjustments depend on the Company’s overall business conditions, individual performance, the consumer price index, and government policies.
+The compensation structure consists of fixed and variable components.
+Fixed salaries are adjusted based on local market salary levels, educational background, work experience, and market surveys.
+Variable compensation is tied to the company’s operational performance and individual employee performance, and includes incentive mechanisms such as year-end bonuses and employee profit-sharing, reinforcing a performance-driven and results-sharing culture.
+Salary and promotion adjustments are based on the company’s overall performance, individual employee performance, the consumer price index, and relevant government policies.

 (In Thousands of New Taiwan Dollars)